berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 But there's a gotcha.
 Since a `light userdata` object has no storage, Lua doesn't know what type of data it is, and therefore what metatable (i.e. object methods) to associate with it.
 So there's a single global metatable for all `light userdata` objects.
 No matter: we can still hook the global metatable, and then double-check ourselves that it points to a cache-array, before running cache-array class methods on it.
 Should work fine.

-Node creation time in lua-yottadb v2.1 is already 47x faster than v1.2.
+Node creation time in lua-yottadb v2.1 is already 47x as fast as v1.2.
 I'm anticipating this improvement will increase that to 200x, making dot notation virtually free.
 This will also keep all allocated memory together in one place: also better for CPU caching.

 This hack would actually work … except for one problem: it can't collect garbage.
 Tragically, Lua ignores the `__gc` method on light userdata.
 This means we'll never be able to remove the light userdata's reference to its root node.
 Which creates a memory leak.
 Here's an example to explain: